-Ever wondered how to increase clickthroughs and capture as many sales as possible without going through the lengthy, sometimes risky, and often costly process of completely changing your e-commerce site?
+Ever wondered how to increase clickthroughs and capture as many sales as possible without going through the lengthy, sometimes risky, and often costly process of completely changing your Shopify store?
 In the bid to bring you the very best ways to improve e-commerce conversion rate optimization, let us introduce you to the concept of heat mapping.
 To discover heatmaps means to up your conversion rate.

 What are heatmaps?

 Are your calls to action placed wisely?

 Through heatmaps, you can see the headlines and images that draw visitors in and make them click on a given link.
 This is also what pulls people away from the things you really want them to see.

 An example of this was when WPMU Dev used CrazyEgg’s confetti report to see how visitors interacted with their CoursePress product page.
 It identified parts of the navigation menu and important videos that visitors ignored.
 Thanks to this form of testing, it transpired there were too many calls to action on the page.
 That means it was hit and miss whether visitors clicked where they were supposed to.

 How easy to navigate is your site?

 Heatmaps are also a good way to find out whether people navigate your e-commerce site well.
 It can also locate search options easily and are interested in the content that you provide.

 When UK-based healthy snacks provider Wyldsson, launched a smart new website which had been months in the planning, they discovered, to their dismay, that their sales come down.
 After using heatmaps to see how visitors were interacting with the store, it became apparent that the shop wasn’t functioning correctly on some people’s browsers.

 So, in this case, instead of highlighting the fact that the call to action was in the wrong place or hidden.
 The heatmap showed a completely different problem that could easily be rectified.
 After sorting out the issue, through assessing visitors’ behavior on the site, sales went up again by 30%.
 And that is why you need to discover heatmaps.